 Jennifer Hughes, PhD, received her BS in psychology and business management at Auburn University and her MS and PhD in industrial/organizational psychology at Kansas State University.
 She is currently the Charles Loridans Professor of Psychology at Agnes Scott College (GA) and teaches in the undergraduate psychology program.
 She teaches Introductory Psychology, Industrial and Organizational Psychology, Psychology of Women, Psychology of Sexual Behavior, Practicum in Psychology, and Research in Industrial and Organizational Psychology.
-She also frequently supervises psychology majors conducting independent research projects and has published 15 papers with students in Psi Chi Journal of Psychological Research.
+She also frequently supervises psychology majors conducting independent research projects and has published 15 papers with students in Psi Chi Journal.
 She has reviewed for the Journal since 2002 and has served as a Consulting Editor and presently Associate Editor.
 She has two main research areas, and they are dual-income couples and the physical and psychological stress of commuting to and from work.
 She is currently serving as the President of the Southeastern Psychological Association.

 Steven Kohn, PhD, is an associate professor of psychology at Valdosta State University (GA) where he teaches graduate and undergraduate courses in developmental psychology, motivation, health psychology, consumer behavior, and senior seminar capstone.
 He earned a BA in psychology from Fordham University (NY); and a master’s degree, PhD, and a doctoral level certificate in gerontology from the University of Maryland (College Park).
 Dr. Kohn was recently awarded a gerontology and geriatrics certificate through the Faculty Scholar Program at the University of Alabama Birmingham medical school’s geriatric education center.
 Dr. Kohn is also the director of Valdosta State University’s award winning Psychology Live and Learn in Czech Republic study abroad program—in partnership with Palacky University in Olomouc, Czech Republic.
 In addition to research collaboration with Palacky University faculty, Dr. Kohn has taught doctoral students from the Czech Republic and the People’s Republic of China as a visiting professor at Palacky University.
 Dr. Kohn’s primary research interests involve stress, coping, and well-being across the life-span, the psychology of aging, social cognition, motivation and decision-making, nontraditional family living arrangements (e.g., custodial grand parenting), and applied cross national research.

 Steven V. Rouse, PhD, is professor of psychology at Pepperdine University (CA) where he also serves as the chair of the Social Sciences Division.
 Dr. Rouse earned a bachelor’s degree in psychology, and a master’s degree in counseling and clinical psychology from Abilene Christian University (TX) before earning a PhD in personality research at the University of Minnesota.
 In graduate school, his primary research focus was on the psychometric qualities of the Minnesota Multiphasic Personality Inventory–2.
 He continues to engage in psychometric research, but has also studied topics ranging from religiously based conceptualizations of self-worth to the accuracy of personality perceptions formed through Internet-mediated communication.
 At Pepperdine University, Dr. Rouse teaches in the undergraduate psychology program, most frequently teaching Personality, Psychological Testing and Assessment, and Introduction to Psychology, and he frequently supervises psychology majors conducting independent research projects.
-Before becoming an Associate Editor for Psi Chi Journal of Psychological Research, Dr. Rouse was a consulting editor for Journal of Personality Research.
+Before becoming an Associate Editor for Psi Chi Journal, Dr. Rouse was a consulting editor for Journal of Personality Research.